 • The celebrated Fischer, Lynch and Paterson 1985 lower bound says that in the asynchronous model, any protocol that solves consensus withstanding an adversary (who can fail-stop just one party) must have an infinite execution (see this blog post).

-• Authenticated Byzantine Agreement is possible for $n>2f$ in the synchronous model (see blog post) but impossible for $n \leq 3f$ in the asynchronous model (where $f$ is the number of parties the adversary can corrupt).
+• Authenticated Byzantine Agreement is possible for $n>2f$ in the synchronous model (see blog post) but not possible for $n \leq 3f$ in the asynchronous model (where $f$ is the number of parties the adversary can corrupt).
 See this blog post for the lower bound.

 The Partial synchrony model was suggested in 1988 by Dwork, Lynch, and Stockmeyer (with a preliminary version in PODC 1984).
 Their paper “Consensus in the presence of partial synchrony” was awarded the Edsger W. Dijkstra Prize in Distributed Computing in 2007.
 This Partial synchrony model is also (implicitly) used in two other publications from around the same time: Lamport’s Paxos and Oki and Liskov’s viewstamped replication.

-Partial synchrony captures the intuition that we would like to design protocols for systems that are usually synchronous but have reasonable guarantees, even if the synchrony assumptions become temporarily violated by some extreme event (like a denial of service attack).
+Partial synchrony captures the idea of designing protocols for systems that are usually synchronous but tolerate temporary violations (e.g., denial-of-service attacks).
 In particular, a recurring theme in the Partial synchrony model is to design protocols that are always safe (even when the system is asynchronous) but provide liveness and termination guarantees only after GST (only when the system is synchronous).

 An alternative definition for Partial synchrony is to assume that there is some finite unknown upper bound $\Delta$ on message delivery.
 This bound is not known in advance and can be chosen by the adversary.
 See this follow-up post or DLS88 for this and for the equivalence of these definitions.